This post may contain affiliate links. Read my disclosure policy here.

 A child’s first dentist appointment can be a big deal for parents and kids, but there are some smart tips you can take to get them ready.
 Follow these steps to prepare your child for their first dentist appointment.

-Every child is different, but it does seem like most of them have some trepidation when it comes to going to the doctor and to the dentist.
+Every child is different, but most are a little scared when it comes to going to the doctor and to the dentist.
 Since so many kids associate going to the doctor with getting shots, that fear is easy to understand.
 However, when it comes to the fear of going to the dentist for the first time, parents can be very supportive and help their children realize that they should not be afraid.

 Recently, my wife and I have been studying and preparing our little girls for their first dental visit.
 At the beginning of this journey, we had no idea what to do, but after a lot of research, reading and writing ideas out, we have found things that are working well.
 Our girls are actually excited to meet the dentist for the first time and to learn more about how he will help them keep their teeth happy and pretty!

 From this study and practice with our 2 little girls, we discovered many different strategies that other parents have shared.
 Here are a few different ways you can prepare your child for a positive experience at his or her first dental office visit:

 How to Make Your Child’s First Dental Visit Enjoyable

 Communicate with the Office Staff: When you schedule your child’s first dental appointment, let the office staff know that it is the first one.
 Children can be stubborn at the appointments, by not opening their mouths or being uncooperative in the chair, so it can be very helpful to let the dentist’s office know what will work with your child and what will not.
 Many dentists’ offices are prepared to handle children, but it is always helpful to be the advocate for your child, especially if you know what triggers will frustrate your child the most.